Why choose Dentistry at Dal?

 Dentistry deals with the health and care of the mouth, head, and neck.
-In the 4-year Doctor of Dental Surgery (DDS) program, you’ll learn techniques in the prevention, diagnosis, and treatment of a full range of dental diseases, including how to screen for oral cancers and perform types of oral surgery.
+In the four-year Doctor of Dental Surgery (DDS) program, you’ll learn techniques in the prevention, diagnosis, and treatment of a full range of dental diseases, including how to screen for oral cancers and perform types of oral surgery.

 The DDS program’s electronic curriculum equips you with textbooks, manuals, and patient records on the laptop computer included in your tuition fees.
-Your courses will include biological, medical, and dental sciences, with a strong emphasis on clinical patient treatment activities even in the 1st year.
+Your courses will include biological, medical, and dental sciences, with a strong emphasis on clinical patient treatment activities even in the first year.

 Beginning in your second year, you’ll treat dental patients in Dalhousie's Dental Clinic, as well as in local hospitals and Faculty-operated community clinics in Halifax and beyond.

 The Qualifying Program

 The DDS Qualifying Program is designed for Canadian citizens or permanent residents of Canada who have graduated from a non-accredited dentistry program in another country.
 The Qualifying Program can help you gain eligibility for license to practice dentistry in Canada.
 This two-year program (pending MPHEC approval will be changing to a three-year program beginning in August 2019) builds on your existing dentistry knowledge and provides updates and training in North American dentistry.
-You’ll graduate with a Dalhousie Doctor in Dental Surgery (DDS) degree and be eligible for license to practice dentistry in Canada, the U.S., or Australia.
+You’ll graduate with a Dalhousie Doctor of Dental Surgery (DDS) degree and be eligible for license to practise dentistry in Canada, the U.S., or Australia.